 Chili was a favorite of U.S. President Lyndon B. Johnson.
 His favorite recipe for Chili became known as Pedernales River chili after the location of his Texas ranch.
-President Johnson preferred to add venison to his chili, which is more leaner than beef.
+President Johnson preferred to add venison to his Chili, which is leaner than beef.
 One could probably speculate that it was due to his bad heart.
 The First Lady had the President’s favorite recipe printed on cards to be mailed out since there were thousands of requests for it.

-Where did chili get its great start?
+Where did Chili get its great start?

-Another tale of Chili History goes that the Canary Islanders that came to San Antonio around the year of 1723, used local ingredients such as peppers and wild grown onions combined with different types of meats to create early renditions of chili.
-Sounds somewhat legit–more legit than Sister Mary of Agreda’s spirit clad in blue in the desert, but hey who am I to judge?
+Another tale of Chili History goes that the Canary Islanders that came to San Antonio around the year of 1723 used local ingredients such as peppers and wild-grown onions combined with different types of meats to create early renditions of Chili.
+Sounds somewhat legit–more legit than Sister Mary of Agreda’s spirit clad in blue in the desert, but hey, who am I to judge?

 Did you know?

-- The Lone Star state was dubbed Chili con carne the Star’s official food in 1977?
+The Lone Star state was dubbed Chili con carne the Star’s official food in 1977?

-- President Johnson once said, “Chili concocted outside of Texas is usually a weak, apologetic imitation of the real thing”
+President Johnson once said, “Concocted Chili outside of Texas is usually a weak, apologetic imitation of the real thing.”

 In 1993 the state legislature of Illinois named Springfield, IL “The Chilli Capital of the Civilized World.”
-At its peak, Springfield boasted over a dozen chili parlors, three chili canners and exports of over four million cans per year.
+At its peak, Springfield boasted over a dozen chili parlors, three chili canners, and exports of over four million cans per year.

-- Cincinnati-style Chili is in stark contrast to Texan-style chili, developed during the Roaring Twenties from Greek roots, this thin chili uses Mediterranean spices such as cinnamon, allspice, cloves, and even cocoa.
+Cincinnati-style Chili is in stark contrast to Texan-style Chili, developed during the Roaring Twenties from Greek roots, and this thin Chili uses Mediterranean spices such as cinnamon, allspice, cloves, and even cocoa.
 Cincinnati chili is served over spaghetti with various toppings.’
-National Chil Day is always every 4th Thursday of the month of February.
+National Chil Day is always every 4th Thursday of February.

-See an old family favorite recipe for my easy to make Crock-pot Beer Chili with Beans
+See an old family favorite recipe for my easy to make Crock-pot Beer Chili with Beans.